How do you pick the best shape for your Champagne Glass?

 Here is a basic guide for you to choose the perfect shape for your Champagne.
 Not only your mouth will be grateful but your Champagne will finally be able to sparkle at its best!

-Usually a Champagne Glass has three parts: the Rim, the Bowl and the Base of Bowl.
+Usually, a Champagne Glass has three parts: the Rim, the Bowl and the Base of Bowl.
 The Rim should have a diameter large enough for you to be able to smell the wine’s aromas.
 If the bowl is wide it can collect the wine’s aromas better and if your Bowl Base is pointy your Champagne Glass will have a single stream of bubbles.

 The Coupe Glass is the second most known shape for Champagne Glasses.
-This Vintage Design was the most popular one back in 1950s.
+This Vintage Design was the most popular one back in the 1950s.
 Unfortunately, this shape doesn’t like the bubbles too much so your sparkling wine will rapidly taste softer and fruiter.
 Sweet sparkling wines are the best for this shape but keep in mind that disperse quickly so you have to drink your Champagne pretty fast.

 Stemless Champagne Glass shape has no stem as you can easily guess.
-There is just the bowl and because of this your sparkling wine is going to warm up faster.
+There is just the bowl and because of this, your sparkling wine is going to warm up faster.
 However, thanks to its unique shape the Stemless Champagne is chosen by many Champagne lovers.

 Of course, the material is as important as the shape.
 For example, Glasses made out of Crystal are considered to be the best when it comes to Champagne or Wine thanks to their delicacy.
-While drinking Champagne, Sparkling Wine or Wine in a Crystal Glass the taste will be the purest because a Crystal material is thinner.
+While drinking champagne, Sparkling Wine or Wine in a Crystal Glass the taste will be the purest because a Crystal material is thinner.
 This means a Crystal Glass can virtually eliminate the edge of the lip of the glass that gets in the way of the flow of the drink against your tongue.
 But we will talk about the materials in a future article.